ArsCodeAmatoria/aduana/README.md

 4. Derivatives for tariff hedging
 5. DAO governance for dispute resolution and protocol updates

 See the documentation section for detailed architectural diagrams.

+## Attribution

+This project was built and is maintained by [Ars Code Amatoria](https://github.com/ArsCodeAmatoria), specialists in blockchain security and Rust development.

+Visit [arscode.org](https://www.arscode.org/) for more information about our services and other projects.